9 Shades of Blockchain

 Example: Leaders of the “blockchain, not Bicoin” trend, Digital Assets and R3 Corda now prefer the word “DLT” (“Distributed Ledger Technology”) over “blockchain”.
 Aiming to modernize legacy processes, they tailor ledger solutions to systems overdue for an upgrade.

-Advantage: Distributed ledgers are configured to facilitate self-auditing, compliance requirements and model reconciliation.
+Pros: Distributed ledgers are configured to facilitate self-auditing, compliance requirements and model reconciliation.

-Disadvantage: With very few use cases outside of their own corporation, these untried, experimental databases often encounter issues.
+Cons: With very few use cases outside of their own corporation, these untried, experimental databases often encounter issues.

 8th level: Corporate Databases